Emina Yamaguchi

+Women's shogi professional

 On March 30, 2022, the Japan Shogi Association announced that it had accepted Yamaguchi's notification that she was leaving the association and would no longer be competing as a women's professional.
 Yamaguchi played 90 games as a women's professional; she won 27 and lost 63 for a winning percentage of 30 percent.

 Promotion history

 Yamaguchi's promotion history was as follows: